Home » Our commitment to Zambia » Corporate Social Investments

 Sports Development

-KCM is the largest sponsor of football in Zambia, and is the only privately owned firm that supports four teams in the top leagues of the Football Association of Zambia (FAZ).
-The teams we support in the league are:
+The company is the largest sponsor of football in Zambia supporting four teams in the top leagues of the Football Association of Zambia (FAZ).
+The teams are Nchanga Rangers Football Club, Konkola Blades Football Club, Aguila Stars and Nampundwe Football Clubs.
+The four clubs also female teams competing in respective women’s leagues

 Football is not simply important as a sport in Zambia, but it also provides an alternative source of livelihood for thousands of young footballers and support staff.
 Our teams provide employment to 160 young talents.
-These four KCM teams have provided 10 players to various junior and senior national football teams.
-In addition, two coaches from the KCM clubs have been appointed to train Zambia’s national youth teams.
+These four KCM teams regularly provide players to various junior and senior national football teams.

 Our football support and sponsorship initiatives have included: